Personal rapid transit: Vehicle design

 Vehicle weight influences the size and cost of a system's guideways, which are in turn a major part of the capital cost of the system.
 Larger vehicles are more expensive to produce, require larger and more expensive guideways, and use more energy to start and stop.
 If vehicles are too large, point-to-point routing also becomes more expensive.
 Against this, smaller vehicles have more surface area per passenger (thus have higher total air resistance which dominates the energy cost of keeping vehicles moving at speed), and larger motors are generally more efficient than smaller ones.

 The number of riders who will share a vehicle is a key unknown.
 In the U.S., the average car carries 1.16 persons, and most industrialized countries commonly average below two people; not having to share a vehicle with strangers is a key advantage of private transport.
-Based on these figures, some have suggested that two passengers per vehicle (such as with skyTran, EcoPRT & Glydways), or even a single passenger per vehicle is optimum.
+Based on these figures, some have suggested that two passengers per vehicle (such as with skyTran, EcoPRT and Glydways), or even a single passenger per vehicle is optimum.
 Other designs use a car for a model, and choose larger vehicles, making it possible to accommodate families with small children, riders with bicycles, disabled passengers with wheelchairs, or a pallet or two of freight.